 This post contains affiliate links, which help support the blog of this working mom.
 For more info, see my policy.

 An obvious first step is deciding which type of adoption you want to pursue.
 Looking back, it probably would have been a good idea to read The Complete Adoption Book at this stage, but I didn’t come across it until later in the process.
 It outlines all of the different options for adoption – international vs. domestic, agency vs. private search, etc. If you don’t know where to begin, I recommend starting there!

 I struggled with the decision a bit; I felt a strong pull toward foster-to-adopt, having grandparents who fostered some 30 children over the course of their lifetimes and adopted two of my uncles.
-To be honest, we thought we would be OK skipping the infant process, but yet we were not quite ready to jump into having a school-aged child, so, ultimately, we decided to pursue infant adoption.
+To be honest, we thought we would be OK skipping the infant process, but yet we were not quite ready to jump into having a school-aged child (nor were we prepared to handle anymore loss than we had already at the time), so, ultimately, we decided to pursue infant adoption.

 We started our adoption journey by reaching out to the only people we knew who had adopted (we have so many friends and family who ARE adopted, but very few who HAVE adopted).
 I encourage anyone considering adoption to reach out to friends and ask if they know of anyone who has gone through the experience.
 It is so helpful to have a person to connect with during this process.

 When we got a glowing review of an adoption agency we were already considering, we checked a few others to compare, but decided on the recommended agency.
 We started by attending an informational session.
 This is a great first step if your agency offers it.
 If it doesn’t, ask them for a phone or in-person consultation.